pinzolo/tekido/README.md

 ### .percent_as

-It returns randm percentage.
+It returns random percentage.
 Can select return value type.

 ```ruby
 # returns integer (same as Tekido.percent)